code11/engine/docs/docs/api/producer.md

 #### Updates

 Producers can update the current state of the Engine app.
-The state can only be changed through the `Update` operation.
+The state can only be changed through the `update` operation.

-This means, `Producers` will be pushing new data to the Engine which in turn trigger other producers to execute and in turn update the state.
+This means, `producer`s will be pushing new data to the Engine which in turn trigger other producers to execute and in turn update the state.